bbarker/BlockSmith/README.md

 Original work © 2012 Mitchell Kember
 Modified work © 2016 Brandon Barker

+BlockSmith is available under the MPL 2.0 License; see [LICENSE](LICENSE.md) for details.

-Mycraft is available under the MIT License; see [LICENSE](LICENSE-Original.md) for details.
+BlockSmith v0.0.1 and earlier is also available under the MIT License; see [LICENSE](LICENSE-Original.md) for details.